nicehash/excavator/README.md

 # NiceHash Excavator

 Excavator is GPU miner by NiceHash for mining various altcoins on [NiceHash.com](https://www.nicehash.com).
+Hashing speed is comparable to other miners, but it does NOT have any devfee.
+It can be used only on NiceHash.

 Download from here: https://github.com/nicehash/excavator/releases